smat-dev/jinni/README.md

     * Dotfiles and hidden directories
     * Common naming conventions for logs, build directories, tempfiles, etc

-Inclusions/exclusions are customizable with complete granularity if required using .contextfiles - this works like .gitignore except definining inclusions.
+Inclusions/exclusions are customizable with complete granularity if required using .contextfiles - this works like .gitignore except defining inclusions.

 The MCP server can provide as much or as little of the project as desired.
-By default the score is the whole project, but the model can ask for specific modules / matching patterns / etc.
+By default the scope is the whole project, but the model can ask for specific modules / matching patterns / etc.

 # MCP Quickstart